spark-mv/cdn/install.md

 Access-Control-Allow-Headers: Content-Type, Origin, Accept, Range, Cache-Control
 Access-Control-Max-Age: 600
 Timing-Allow-Origin: *
 ```

 If the response is different from the desired response, configure the missing headers by enabling CORS on the web server(s) that is serving the video files.
 Go line by line to ensure all headers are configured correctly.
 See the ‘Configuring CORS headers’ section for instructions.

-## 2.2 Optional: CORS settings for HLS/HDS/MPEG-DASH
+## 2.2 Optional: CORS settings for HLS/HDS

 Hola CDN works with modern, chunked video protocols by requesting video segments from multiple servers in parallel.
 Basic operation does not require any changes to CORS settings.

-For optimal performance, Hola recommends configuring certain HTTP headers.
-This allows HolaCDN to calculate bandwidth and maximize performance.
+Hola recommends configuring certain HTTP headers.
+This allows HolaCDN to calculate bandwidth and maximize performance further.
 These changes are optional, and can be enabled at any time.

 Test to see if your HTTP server is configured correctly by using: